arashghk1/CustomNotepadDesktopApp/README.md

 Contributions to the project are welcome.
 If you wish to contribute, please fork the repository and make your changes on a separate branch.
 Once you are done, create a pull request to have your changes reviewed and merged into the main codebase.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 Please see the LICENSE file for more information.

 # Contact
 If you have any questions or feedback about the custom notepad desktop application, please contact arashghk1@gmail.com.